 Talent placing the re-sealed tubes in the water bath.

+Then, add 1 milliliter of plating medium to the cryovial and transfer the wash into the 15-milliliter conical tube [1].

+Talent transferring the 1 mL wash of plating medium from the cryovial into the 15 mL conical tube.

 After the thawing of the cells, spray the tubes with 70% ethanol before opening them [1].
 Transfer the cells into 15-milliliter conical tubes with a 1-milliliter pipette [2].
 Then, slowly drip 1 milliliter of plating medium and agitate the tube.
 Repeat this until the transfer of 8 milliliters of plating medium [3].